simon-anders/htseq/doc/genomic.rst

 ``GenomicArray``
 ================

-A ``GenomicArray`` is a collection of :class:StepVector objects, typically either one or two for each chromosome of a genome.
-It allows to access the data in these ``StepVector``s transparently via :class:GenomicInterval objects.
+A ``GenomicArray`` is a collection of :class:`StepVector` objects, typically either one or two for each chromosome of a genome.
+It allows to access the data in these StepVectors transparently via :class:`GenomicInterval` objects.

 Instantiation
    .. class:: HTSeq.GenomicArray( chroms, stranded=True, typecode='d' )